-Over time I have addressed many questions asked by project managers at translation companies, by in-house translators at both small and large companies, and by freelance translators, of course.
+Over time I have addressed many questions asked by project managers at translation companies, by in-house translators at companies (large and small), and by freelance translators.

-The following question is representative of issues that project managers at translation companies are often faced with, and so I am reproducing it here:
+The following question is representative of issues that project managers at translation companies have reported:

 “I recently had one of our freelance linguists translate a marketing text.
 The linguist sent me a normal translation, not really taking account of the marketing character.
 I did not have the budget nor the time to have it redone.
 How can I solve such dilemmas?”